-2 The table below lists only the documents that are referenced in this Security Target to give the Hardware platform ITSEF further information.
+The table below lists only the documents that are referenced in this Security Target to give the user further information.
 Section 1.4 the TOE overview lists the User Guidance documents applicable to the Security IC Embedded Software Developer.
-Section 8.2 lists the Standards used to perform the certification of the TOE
+Section 8.2 lists the Standards used to perform the certification of the TOE.